All GeneratorsDealsCompareMy PicksGenerator Finder

 Can I run my RV air conditioner on an inverter generator?

 Yes, but you need to match the generator's starting watts to your AC unit's startup surge.
 A typical 13,500 BTU RV air conditioner requires approximately 2,800 to 3,500 starting watts and 1,200 to 1,800 running watts.
 The compact 2,200 to 2,800 watt inverters on this list may handle a smaller unit with a soft-start kit installed on the AC, but for reliable RV AC operation without modifications, look at the Cummins Onan P4500i with 4,500 starting watts or the WEN DF680iX with 6,800 starting watts.
 Two Honda EU2200i units in parallel can also handle most RV air conditioners with their combined 4,400 starting watts.
-The DuroMax XP9500iHT and XP11000iHT can run multiple AC units simultaneously.
+The DuroMax XP9500iH and XP11000iHT can run multiple AC units simultaneously.
+Check our best generators for RV camping guide for more RV-specific recommendations.

 Is dual-fuel or tri-fuel worth the extra cost over gasoline-only models?